 -

-Between 6 and 9 years old: lower chances
+Between 6 and 9 years: reduced chances

 -

-Why depth perception is not always restored
+Why is vision not always fully recovered?

 Even when: